ciarangreene84/b4sc/README.md

 ## How It Works

-The services.Boot() method in the Boot4ServiceCollection package loops through all of the libraries in the current (or specified) directory, where the assembly has the EnableBoot4ServiceCollectionAttribute.
+The services.Boot() method in the Boot4ServiceCollection package loops through all of the libraries in the current (or specified) directory.
 The method then loops through all of the exported types where an AddScopedAttribute, AddSingletonAttribute or AddTransientAttribute has been set on the class and calls the appropriate method on the ServiceCollection.

 ## Final Notes

-This is a very opinionated approach to tidying up side effects which I personally dislike.
+This is an opinionated approach to tidying up side effects which I personally dislike.
 I am aware of alternative IoC containers like AutoFac.
 I personally prefer doing it this way.
 There are certainly downsides with this approach.
 This project does not reduce the overall number of lines that need to be written, simply reorganises the placement of those lines in a way I prefer. #WorksForMe #NoWarranty